 When Video standard is set to Auto, the projector attempts to pick the video standard (NTSC, NTSC 4.43, PAL, PAL-M, PAL-N, PAL-60, or SECAM) automatically based on the input signal it receives.
 (The video standard options may vary depending on your region of the world.)
-The input signal for SECAM video is similar to other video signals and cannot be automatically detected, therefore SECAM must be chosen manually.
 If the projector is unable to detect the correct standard, the colors might not look right or the image might appear "torn."
-If this happens, manually select a standard by clicking the left or right navigation button and cycling through the standards.
+If this happens, manually select a standard by clicking the left or right mouse button and cycling through the standards.